 The Maverick Synergy Java SSH API supports a mode of logging that enables you to log on an individual connection basis.
-This can be useful in support situations where only a specific device has a problem.
+This can be useful in support situations where only a specific device is having a problem.

 Enable Per-Connection Logging

-The default level of connection logging is controlled with the maverick.log.connection.level option, which defaults to NONE, so there is no per-connection logging.
-To enable per-connection logging for all connections, you would configure the properties with:
+The default level of connection logging is controlled with the maverick.log.connection.level option and this defaults to NONE so there is no per-connection logging by default.
+To enable per-connection logging for all connections you would configure the properties with:

 maverick.log.connection.level=DEBUG